runawayhorse001/DatamingTutorial/docs/_sources/preface.rst.txt

 * **Wenqiang Feng**

-  * Data Scientist and PhD in Mathematics
+  * Sr. Data Scientist and PhD in Mathematics
   * University of Tennessee at Knoxville
   * Email: von198@gmail.com